KQRT

-KQRT (La Tricolor 105.1 FM) is a radio station broadcasting a Regional Mexican format in Las Vegas, Nevada, United States.
+KQRT (La Tricolor 105.1 FM) is a radio station broadcasting a regional Mexican format in Las Vegas, Nevada, United States.
 The station is currently owned by Entravision Holdings, LLC, a subsidiary of Entravision Communications.
 Its studios are in the unincorporated community of Paradise in Clark County near Harry Reid International Airport, and its transmitter is on the northwest edge of the Las Vegas Valley.

 KQRT began broadcasting in 1993 as KRBO with an oldies format.
 From 1995 to 1999, the station was run as a news/talk outlet in a relationship with local television station KVBC.
 After being sold, it changed to a Spanish-language operation and adopted its present format in 2003.

 History

 On April 13, 1989, the Federal Communications Commission granted a construction permit to the Patmor Broadcast Group, a consortium of two formerly competing applicants for the frequency that included Washington lawyers, a businessman from Wisconsin, and Frank Sinatra.

-Oldies (1993-1995)

 More than four years passed before the station went on the air as KRBO in September 1993, airing an oldies format.

-News/talk (1995-1999)

 The oldies format continued for two years before Compass Communications, owned by Gerald Proctor, took over operations of the frequency under a local marketing agreement in 1995.
 The station then contracted with Radio News Co., a subsidiary of Sunbelt Communications Company; local news was contributed by Sunbelt's Las Vegas television station, KVBC (channel 3).
 KVBC reporters were heard on the radio station, as was the TV station's 5 p.m. local newscast.
 The reformatted station provided FM competition to KNUU (970 AM).
 Compass then entered into an agreement to purchase KRBO-FM outright.
 After Compass purchased the station, its ties to KVBC deepened.
 The station adopted the moniker "All News 3 FM" and the station changed its call sign to KVBC-FM on October 25, 1996.
 KVBC-FM continued as a news/talk station with local and national talk shows, with notable syndicated offerings including Imus in the Morning and Art Bell.
 During the Clinton–Lewinsky scandal, KVBC-FM offered Monica Lewinsky $5 million if she would do a tell-all interview with the station.